How Do I Stop Anxiety From Ruining My Relationship?

 Effective communication is crucial when managing anxiety in a relationship.
 Anxiety often urges quick actions based on assumptions, which can be problematic.
 Instead, share your feelings and body sensations with your partner.
 Even if it's difficult to articulate, trying to be open and vulnerable can foster closeness.

 Tip: Use metaphors, gifs, or relatable TV clips to describe your anxiety if words fail you.
+A feelings list can also help you identify and express your emotions.

 2. Understand Your Anxiety Triggers